Kixunil/qubes-stuff/README.md

 I have forwarded important ports (22, 80, 443) of my node so that I don't have to mess around with Tor.

+## Nextcloud

+I wrote a [tool for securely uploading files to Nextcloud](nextcloud-upload) from any VM.

 ## Passwords and security

 The isolation of Qubes allows me to remember passwords in the browser without having to worry much about it.